alphagov/gsp/docs/gds-supported-platform/gsp-service-operator.md

 You could also get the read endpoint using the ReadEndpoint key.

-## How to connect to a created ElastiCache Cluster
+## How to connect to a created Redis

 If you make a pod like the one above: